Prone ventilation: Complications

 There are many complications of proning patients.
 Most of the complications occur because of the intrinsic position and the effect of gravity on body parts unaccustomed to its effects.
 Some complications have occurred because of the logistics of increased time that staff members need to monitor and help patients in this disabling position.
 Complications include increased endotracheal tube displacement and even accidental extubation, loss of vascular lines, pressure sores, brachial plexopathy, enteral feeding intolerance, facial edema, and injury.
+New data from patients with COVID-19 found that prone ventilation was associated with a deterioration in glycaemic control and increased insulin requirements, although the mechanism of this remains obscure.